khaors/geocompr/main.md

 <p class="caption">(\#fig:crs-buf)Buffer on data with geographic CRS.</p>
 </div>

-This example does not mean that the CRS should not be set (it almost always should!) but that many spatial operations should be undertaken on projected geographic data.
+Do not interpret the warning about the geographic (`longitude/latitude`) CRS as "the CRS should not be set": it almost always should be!
-The solution is to *reproject* the data onto a projected CRS using the **sf** function `st_transform()`:
+It is better understood as a suggestion to *reproject* the data onto a projected CRS.
+This suggestion does not always need to be heeded: performing spatial and geometric operations makes little or no difference some cases (e.g. spatial subsetting).
+But for operations involving distances such as buffering, the only way to ensure a good result is to create a projected copy of the data and run the operation on that.
+This is done in the command below, using the **sf** function `st_transform()`:

 ```r
 london_proj = st_transform(london, crs = 27700)
 ```

-The result is a new object that is identical to `london`, but reprojected onto a suitable CRS (the British National Grid, which has an EPSG code of 27700) that has units of meters.
+The result is a new object that is identical to `london`, but reprojected onto a suitable CRS (the British National Grid, which has an EPSG code of 27700 in this case) that has units of meters.
-We can verify that the CRS has changed using `st_crs()` as follows:
+We can verify that the CRS has changed using `st_crs()` as follows (only the most important components of the output are shown, other details have been replaced by `...`):

 ```r